 D. Jesus trained 12 church leaders--twelve kings

 for His kingdom, and that is the second part of the Great Commission.
 The second part of the Great Commission says, “Teach them all things”.
+These 12 received special mentoring about Kingdom leadership.

 I don't think you teach all things in grade one.
 I don't think you teach all things in the first year of University.
 Well, sometimes we try to do some of these things.
 I remember of one mother, she was trying to teach her seven-year-old little girl about the intimacy of marriage.
 A little girl says, “Mommy, where did I come from?”
 The mother says, “Oh, sweetheart”, and she told her all about the birds and about the bees, and all the little things, and the little girl was so impressed.
 And she said, “Thank you, Mommy, that was a wonderful story.
 Now, please, tell me where did I come from?
 Grandma came from Kiev, where did I come from?”
 So we know that that didn't work.
-Teaching them all things is the deeper things, the upper level things about being a ruler in the Kingdom of God.
+Teaching them all things is teaching the deeper things, the upper level things about being a ruler in the Kingdom of God.

 And now we'll see one more thing that Jesus demonstrated with His life, that is not in the Great Commission but He demonstrated it with His life.